 Tips for visiting an art gallery or museum on your own

 Do research.
 See what information is available about the institution or specific exhibition prior to your visit.

 Time it right.
 Check the gallery or museum hours before venturing out, and see if there are any public programs you might want to attend.

 Keep an open mind.
 When you enter the gallery, take a look around the room at the work on your own first, before reading any of the didactic materials.
-Gauge your first impressions and then as you learn more about what you are looking at, reflect on how your impressions might change with more information.
+Note your first impressions and then as you learn more about what you are looking at, reflect on how your impressions might change with more information.
 It’s important to understand the “who, what, where, why and how” of an artist’s intent and the context within which they are making work, but also important to allow for your own response to the work itself.